-You do not have to be completely debilitated by your arthritis and be unable to walk for a wheelchair to be beneficial.
+You do not have to be completely debilitated by your arthritis or be unable to walk for a wheelchair to be beneficial.
 There are many types of wheelchairs, with various designs and features that are well suited to various arthritic conditions and lifestyles.
 The type that you select will depend on the severity of your condition and which joints are affected, among other considerations.

 When Should You Use a Wheelchair?